 And it doesn’t stop there.
 It’s estimated that up to 24,000 vehicular deaths each year can be attributed to drivers with sleep disorders.
 People with sleep apnea, a fairly common sleep disorder, are four times more likely to experience a stroke and three times more likely to have coronary disease and heart failure.

-The staff at the Greenwood Leflore Hospital Sleep Disorders Center offers the expertise and technology to diagnose and treat sleep disorders that can affect your health and even your safety.
+Dr. John P. Hey III offers the expertise and technology to diagnose and treat sleep disorders that can affect your health and even your safety.
+Schedule an appointment with Dr. Hey by calling 662-453-6177.

 - Immune system suppression